Researchers discover how to control zinc in plants: Could help the world’s malnourished

 Over 2 billion people worldwide are malnourished due to zinc deficiency.
 Led by the University of Copenhagen, an international team of researchers has discovered how plants sense zinc and use this knowledge to enhance plant zinc uptake, leading to an increase in seed zinc content by 50 percent.
 The new knowledge might one day be applied towards the cultivation of more nutritious crops.

 A deficiency of zinc and other essential dietary nutrients is one of the greatest causes of malnutrition worldwide.
 More than two billion people are estimated to suffer from zinc deficiency, a problem that can lead to impaired immune systems, mental disorders and stunting.
-Among other things, malnutrition can be caused by infertile agricultural land, which affects the nutritional content of staple such as rice, wheat and maize.
+Among other things, malnutrition can be caused by infertile agricultural land, which affects the nutritional content of staple crops such as rice, wheat and maize.

 But imagine that it was possible to flip a switch in crops, at the seed stage, that prompted them to turbocharge their intake of zinc, iron or other nutrients, and cause them to absorb more nutrients than they would otherwise.
 Researchers at the University of Copenhagen’s Department of Plant and Environmental Sciences have done just that using the thale cress plant (Arabidopsis thaliana).